UPCYCLING

 Muduna not only wants to give objects a second life but also to allow them to be reused in new ways.

-By practicing what we call upcycling, we reduce our environmental footprint more effectively.
+By practicing what is called upcycling in English, or revalorisation in French, we reduce our environmental footprint more effectively.

-The resulting new object is unique and demonstrates our capacity for creativity.
+The resulting new object is unique and testifies to our capacity for creativity.

 I immediately liked its shape and appreciated the absence of a border which allows me to create easily.

-I decided to create an orange and copper straw marquetry inlay, preserving the natural handles and restoring the badly damaged underside.
+I decided for an orange and copper straw marquetry inlay, preserving the natural handles and restoring the badly damaged underside.
 It will thus find a new lease of life as a decorative element in a contemporary interior.

 I chose to work in orange and copper for the richness of the shades and looked for Art Deco inspired patterns that seemed to suit this tray.

-It is the variations in the colors of the straw that guided my choices of pose types.
+It was the variations in the colors of the straws that guided my choices of pose types.

 The two handles had a different color which I preferred to keep and limited myself to cleaning and varnishing them.

-This small vintage piece of furniture, standing on four art deco legs, offers an unusual composition with a very practical intermediate storage area which increases its possibilities for conversion.
+This small vintage piece of furniture, standing on four legs, offers an unusual composition with a very practical intermediate storage area which increases its possibilities for conversion.

 Reworking it in straw marquetry is a challenge that deserves to be taken up to give it a new future!